un-simp/DreamBerd-annotated/README.md

 ## Exclamation Marks!

 Be bold!
 End every statement with an exclamation mark!
+#### simple just verify that there is an ! at the end of each line
 ```java
 print("Hello world")!
 ```